 at the Jack's Peak trailhead.
 At this point, the majority of the ride will be on singletrack.
 The ride up to Jack's and Burro peaks will be steep, rocky and tough.
 You can expect several hike-a-bike sections along this trail.
 It will be technically difficult and challenging so be cautious and prepared to grind this climb out.

 Eventually, the CDT will end at Jack's Peak Road (approximately 11.5 miles into the ride).
-Continue up the road and follow the CDT trail markers.
-You'll level off at an open area that contains the ruins and foundations for a couple of old buildings.
-Continue through this area and be on the lookout for the singletrack that picks back up on the left.
-Get back onto the singletrack and be prepared for another steep climbing segment with a few hike-a-bike sections.
+Cross the road and continue on the singletrack.
+After about a mile of riding the new (Nov, 2020) singletrack section, be prepared for another steep climbing segment with a few hike-a-bike sections.
 It eventually levels off around Burro Peak at just over 8,000 feet above sea level.

 After this, you'll have another short climbing section followed by several miles of steep, technical descending that takes you back to the parking area.
 Follow the CDT off of Burro Peak until you reach a junction in the trail.
 Turn right at the junction and be prepared for a fun, technical descent through Deadman Canyon